Emina (poem): Main character

 Emina Sefić (later Koluder; 1884–1967) was born to a Bosnian Muslim family in the city of Mostar, Bosnia and Herzegovina.
-Her father was a prominent imam and the family lived near Stari Most; they were next door neighbors to poet Aleksa Šantić's sister.
-Her great-granddaughter Alma Ferović is a soprano and has performed with Elton John and A.R.
+Her father was a prominent imam and the family lived in the Mostar's Old town near the Stari Most bridge.
+The family's household was next door to that of a sister of poet Aleksa Šantić.
+Emina's great-granddaughter is famous Bosnian soprano, Alma Ferović, who during her career collaborated and performed with the likes of Elton John and A.R.
 Rahman.

 Statue

-On 27 May 2010 a bronze statue of Emina was unveiled in Mostar.
+On 27 May 2010, a bronze statue of Emina was unveiled in Mostar.
 It was unveiled on Šantić's 142nd birthday, although it's not publicly known if that was intentionally done or coincidental.
-The Emina statue was sculpted by Zlatko Dizdarević over the period of three months and was not based on photographs of her, rather the artistic vision of a Bosnian beauty.
+The Emina statue was sculpted by Zlatko Dizdarević over the period of three months and was not based on photographs of her, rather the author's "artistic vision of a Bosnian beauty".
 The statue was sculpted with clothing that women wore in Bosnia and Herzegovina at the turn of the century.

 Lyrics

 Many artists have covered the song, but the version by fellow Mostar native, Bosnian singer Himzo Polovina, remains the most popular.
-Upon hearing of the death of Emina Sefić, Polovina went to poetess Sevda Katica's home in the Mostar neighbourhood Donja Mahala.
+Upon hearing of the death of Emina Sefić, Polovina went to poet Sevda Katica's home in the Mostar neighbourhood Donja Mahala.
 He found her in the yard of the family home, informed her of Emina's death and she shuddered with grief and spoke the verses:

 Himzo Polovina recorded the song and added Sevda's new verses.